 After the dance, Saxa and Fjor begin spending more time with Laurits as a way to learn more about Magne.
 Fjor isn’t particularly comfortable with some of Laurits’ more probing questions, but the super siblings dismiss him as a harmless weirdo — he is the little brother of Magne the Awkward, after all.
 They don’t seem to realize that he’s absorbing at least as much information about them as they are about Magne.

-Two days before Constitution Day, Laurits is getting his hair done by Gry’s mother, a towel over his freshly washed hair, when Ran comes into Bjorg’s shop to purchase some hair lotions.
+Two days before Constitution Day, Laurits is getting his hair done by Gry’s mother, a towel draped over his freshly washed hair, when Ran comes into Bjorg’s shop to purchase some hair lotions.
 Ran says she is very sorry to hear that Gry failed her exam (which appears to be news to Bjorg) and says it must be because of all the time Gry is spending with Magne, who is clearly unstable.
 When Ran realizes she has just bashed Magne in front of his brother, she apologizes.
 Laurits is quick to reply that Magne is a bit “off his rocker” (to give her a false sense of security, no doubt).
 When he asks if he can deliver the student speech on Constitution Day, Ran smiles and says she’ll think about it, but she gives him a slightly unsettled look before she leaves.
 Suddenly, Laurits wants to go blonde.

-It’s not clear whether or not Laurits was given the official go-ahead on the speech, but when the time comes for “Ran Jutul” to give her patriotic speech, the emcee signals that the principal should remain seated.
-Wouldn’t you know it, but up strides Laurits in a traditional woman’s bunad decorated with bold floral embroidery and silver bling, freshly dyed hair flowing from beneath a flowery headdress.
+It’s not clear whether Laurits was given the official go-ahead on the speech, but when the time comes for “Ran Jutul” to give her patriotic speech, the emcee signals that the principal should remain seated.
+And wouldn’t you know it, up strides Laurits in a traditional woman’s bunad decorated with bold floral embroidery and silver bling, freshly dyed hair flowing from beneath a flowery headdress.
 The audience giggles as “Ran” proclaims how much she “personally love[s] the youth,” and the real Ran can only scowl as her doppelganger extols the beauty of Norway’s mountains and how, when the sea levels rise, the “last to drown” will be those powerful few who live high above all others.

 This is a glorious expression of the trickster spirit, the lowly misfit who willfully defies the norms of society and will even hold themselves up to scorn if it means debasing the powerful.
 But this time, the trickster takes Thor’s side in the ultimate battle, proving once again that you can never be sure whose side they are on but you can always count on them to shake up the status quo.